zaphoxx/zuhf-rfid/README.md

 ## Roadblock(s)
 There are a few roadblocks on getting to a working solution.
 The first and most important one would be that even though a could reproduce the above mentioned SDR solution I actually have only negligible experience with RF not even talking about how the CC1101 works and how it can "programmed" to do my bidding.
 Which means there will be (and already was as I am already in the middle of it) tons of research and learning necessary on the way.
 That is the main reason I started this block hoping someone will stumple accross it and perhaps see the mistakes I made (and believe me I did a lot already) and perhaps she has some additional insight and can give me some helpful advice.
 Another issue I encountered was that even though it seems like some people have already tried the same before there is very little information around about how specifically they did realize it.
 There are some nice publications available but these dont go into to much detail regarding the technical realization.
 TI has a forum where you can find some information in particular regarding operation of the cc1101 but often the advice found will be to use the SmartRF software (it is free to download and use but you have to login and sign with blood that you wont use it for any mischief) to e.g. find valid register settings.

+With using the Arduino there is the caveat that the memory available is quite limited and you have to be careful on how you are using your resources when programming the Firmware.
+At the moment it looks like I should get along with the memory space available.
+But in case I run into memory issues there is the option to use e.g a Raspberry Pi or similar as alternative.
+For the Raspberry Pi there are also cc1101 libraries available and transferring the code from Arduino to the Pi shouldnt be an issue.

 ## Resources
 This a list of resources I have been using for this project.
 It is not a final list and new links or documents might be added in time.
 The list is not strictly in order of importance but I divided it into two sections where the top list are necessary resources like datasheets and specifications, whereas the second list is a list of helpful resources I found during my research.